 - treacle sauce, ice cream or custard, to serve

-Meanwhile, combine the dry ingredients and rub the butter in with your finger tips, or in a food processor, and transfer to a mixing bowl.
+Meanwhile, combine the dry ingredients in a mixing bowl and rub the butter in with your fingertips, or in a food processor and transfer to a mixing bowl.

-Mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stirring to dissolve, then add it to the dry mixture.
+In a bowl, mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stir to dissolve, then add it to the dry mixture.
 Stir to combine and form a soft dough.

-Transfer the dough into the basin, leaving at least 3cm from the top rim as the pudding will swell during cooking.
-Seal the basin (for step-by-step instructions see 'how to seal a pudding basin') and boil steadily for one and a half hours, topping up with boiling water as required.
+Transfer the dough into the pudding basin, leaving at least 3 cm from the top rim as the pudding will swell during cooking.
+Seal the basin (for step-by-step instructions see 'how to seal a pudding basin') and boil steadily for one and a half hours, topping up the saucepan with boiling water as required.